 Conclusion: Redefining the Modern Identity

 The modern Indian woman leads, travels, creates, and shows up — often all in the same week.
 Her clothes need to keep pace, not slow her down.
-The ethnic co ord set is what happens when fashion stops asking women to work around their clothes and starts working around them instead.
+The ethnic co ord sets for women is what happens when fashion stops asking women to work around their clothes and starts working around them instead.

 Gulabik exists in that space — where heritage meets practicality and neither one compromises the other.